codesubmission-tool/Anti-tamper-Perturbation/README.md

 - Modify the settings in merics/PSR.py defined in line 18, 22, 23
 - Modify the settings in merics/PSR_wauth.py defined in line 20, 27, 28, 29

+You need to define the protection method used among ['CAAT','ANTIDB', 'ADVDM' ,'METACLOAK'].
+You need to define the path to the result record file.
+If you use PSR_wauth.py, you also need to define the path to the file record bit error calues.
 PSR.py is for the images only with protection perturbation, while PSR_wauth.py is for the images with authorization perturbation and protection perturbation (i.e., ATP).
 ```
 cd metrics